-How does environmental moisture affect the performance of an adhesive joint?
+How does environmental moisture affect the performance of an adhesive joint (post-bond)?

-Environmental effects: Post-Bond.

-- Post bonding, moisture will be absorbed into the joint increasing compliance and, significantly, possibly reducing the strength of the interfacial bond between the adhesive and adherend increasing likelihood of LOW STRENGTH INTERFACIAL ADHESION FAILURES - The sensitivity of a bond to interfacial degradation can be reduced by good surface preparation but currently not reliably predicted or NDT inspectable - this is the problem for certification of a bonded joint.
+- Environmental effects: Post-Bond. - Post bonding, moisture will be absorbed into the joint increasing compliance and, significantly, possibly reducing the strength of the interfacial bond between the adhesive and adherend increasing likelihood of LOW STRENGTH INTERFACIAL ADHESION FAILURES - The sensitivity of a bond to interfacial degradation can be reduced by good surface preparation but currently not reliably predicted or NDT inspectable.
+This is the problem for certification.